Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Breathing

 Controlled breathing genuinely helps.
 In the aircraft, 4 counts in, hold 4, out 4.
 This physiologically reduces cortisol response.
-Your instructor will also likely tell you to breathe deep just before exit — follow this exactly.
-Holding your breath during freefall is the enemy; breathing keeps you present and functional.
+Your instructor will also tell you to breathe deep just before exit — follow this exactly.
+Holding your breath during freefall keeps you tense; breathing keeps you present.

-⚠️ Honest warning: Some people genuinely cannot physically make themselves exit the aircraft despite wanting to.
+⚠️ Honest note: Some people physically cannot make themselves exit the aircraft despite wanting to.
 This is rare (instructors are trained to encourage and guide jumpers out) but it does happen.
 If you exit only partially and pull back, the jump is usually aborted.
-This doesn't happen often, but it's real.
-If you have a diagnosed anxiety disorder or panic disorder, discuss this with your doctor before booking — not to be discouraged, but to ensure you're prepared.
+If you have a diagnosed anxiety disorder or panic disorder, talk to your doctor before booking — not necessarily to be discouraged, but to make a clear-eyed decision and to be prepared.
+Skydiving doesn't suit everyone, and that's completely okay.

-Review after review from first-time Cairns skydivers follows a remarkably consistent pattern: "I was terrified — then it was the best experience of my life."
-The vocabulary jumpers use: euphoric, transcendent, peaceful, transformative, addictive.
-The fear they describe beforehand: overwhelming, consuming, embarrassing.
-The pattern is so consistent it's essentially a formula: the size of your fear before = the size of your joy after.
+Reviews from first-time Cairns skydivers follow a remarkably consistent pattern: "I was terrified — then it was one of the best experiences of my life."
+The vocabulary jumpers use afterwards: euphoric, transcendent, peaceful, transformative.
+The fear they describe beforehand: overwhelming, consuming.
+The pattern is so consistent it's almost a formula: the size of your fear before tends to match the size of your relief and joy after.

 Photos, Video & Media Packages

 Your skydive lasts 60 seconds of freefall.
-Without a camera, you have only your (foggy, adrenaline-soaked) memory.
-Photo and video packages are genuinely worth the investment — here's what's available and what to know.
+Without a camera, you're left with your (foggy, adrenaline-soaked) memory.
+Photo and video packages are genuinely worth the investment.

 The most common option.
-Your instructor wears a high-resolution GoPro on their wrist or helmet, capturing your face during freefall (gold for expressions), the exit from the aircraft, freefall, parachute deployment, canopy ride, and landing.
-Provides intimate documentation of your complete experience from inside perspective.
+Your instructor wears a high-resolution GoPro on their wrist or helmet, capturing your face during freefall (gold for expressions), the exit from the aircraft, freefall, parachute deployment, canopy ride and landing.
+Intimate documentation of your complete experience from the inside perspective.

-Typical inclusions: Full HD video of entire experience, 150–200 still photos from video frames, delivered on USB drive.
-Some operators offer cloud download option.
+Typical inclusions: Full HD video of the entire experience, 150–200 still photos from video frames, delivered on USB drive.
+Some operators offer cloud download.

 A licensed camera flyer exits the aircraft alongside you and films your jump from an external vantage point.
-Captures the spectacular exit from the plane, freefall from outside perspective showing you against reef/sky backdrop, and stunning canopy shots.
-This is the option for dramatic, magazine-quality footage showing the reef below you.
+Captures the exit, freefall from outside perspective (showing you against reef/sky backdrop) and canopy shots.
+The option for dramatic, magazine-quality footage of the reef below you.

 Additional cost: $70–120 extra on top of instructor camera package.
 Worth it for photographers and those who want the most dramatic footage.

-💡 Our honest take on media: Buy the video.
-Skipping it is a very common post-jump regret.
-You will not be able to recreate this experience on command, and your memory of freefall will genuinely be incomplete — the adrenaline makes it feel dreamlike.
+💡 Honest take on media: Buy the video.
+Skipping it is a common post-jump regret.
+You will not be able to recreate this on command, and your memory of the freefall will be genuinely incomplete — the adrenaline makes it feel dreamlike.
 Video makes it real and shareable.
-The bundle (photos + video) is usually worth the modest extra cost over video-only.
-Outside camera is optional — but if you're doing this once in your life, it transforms the footage from documentary to cinematic.
+The bundle (photos + video) is usually worth the small extra cost over video-only.
+Outside camera is optional but transformative if you want cinematic footage.

 Requirements, Restrictions & Safety

 Skydiving has genuine physical requirements.
-Here's everything you need to know before booking — including restrictions that genuinely disqualify participation.
+Here's everything you need to know before booking.

-Weight limits exist for genuine safety reasons — harness fit, aircraft loading, and freefall dynamics.
-Cairns operators typically apply the following:
+Weight limits exist for genuine safety reasons — harness fit, aircraft loading and freefall dynamics.
+Cairns operators typically apply the following (always confirm exact figures with the operator when booking):

 Under 94–95 kgStandard rate, no surchargeStandard rate, no surcharge